How to Get a PUC Certificate for a Bike?

 - Step 2: Click on 'Online Services' in the top menu bar and click on 'PUCC'.

-- Step 3: Click on 'PUC Certificate' tab on the next page and enter your vehicle details, such as registration number, last 5 characters of the chassis number, and security code.
+- Step 3: Click on the 'PUC Certificate' tab on the next page and enter your vehicle details, such as registration number, last 5 characters of the chassis number, and security code.

 - Step 4: Now, click on the 'PUC Details' option.